gohugoio/hugoThemes/README.md

 # Hugo themes

 A collection of all themes that were created by the Hugo community.
 See a complete listing of all of these themes along with screenshots and demos at [themes.gohugo.io](https://themes.gohugo.io/).
 Every theme in this list will automatically be added to the theme site.
-Theme updates aren't scheduled but usually happen at least once a week.

 ## Build script